andrewalumkal/SQLRoboFailover/docs/CoreFunctions.md

 Sets all healthy *secondary* synchronous_commit availability groups on a specified server to asynchronous commit.
 Useful for prepping a replica to be ready for patching / restarts.
 - Finds all *secondary* synchronous_commit availability groups on the server
 - Finds the primary replica for each AG and checks AG topology (set commands need to be run on the primary replica)
 - Sets the availability groups to asynchronous_commit.
-If `-MaintainsHAForAGs:$true` the function will set another available asynchronous_commit replica in the topology to synchronous_commit if replica is available.
+If `-MaintainsHAForAGs:$true` the function will set another asynchronous_commit replica in the topology to synchronous_commit *if available*.

 ### Parameters
 ```powershell